Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 - **500_governance_policies_source.sql**: Create and assign object tags, masking policies and row access policy.

+- **600_update_primary_task.sql**: Create and start task to update primary tables every 3 minutes.

 You can run these scripts via UI by copy/pasting them or importing them as shown below.
 For some of our seasoned Snowflake users - if you have installed our awesome CLI SnowSQL and are comfortable pointing it to your source account for the lab, feel free to use that to execute the script.
 Make sure though that you pay attention to any errors encountered along the way.

 ![import_sql_ss](assets/Import_sql_ss.png)

 <!-- ------------------------ -->
 ## Review Source Account
-Duration: 2

-Our scripts in the previous step has created a production like snowflake environment for us.
+Our scripts in the previous step have created a production like snowflake environment for us.
 Here's a list of objects you just created when you ran those scripts:
 - Users & Roles
 - RBAC Hierarchy
 - Databases